MuffinMario/Old-Darkorbit-Project-2009-Cpp/README.md

 1. spacemap server:
 This is the most important folder that contains the source of the project.
 You need three external libraries to run this project.
-  (installable by vcpkg)
-  - boost 1.70
+  - boost 1.70 (installable by vcpkg)
-  - libconfig
+  - libconfig (installable by vcpkg)
-  (only manually installable (you must change the include/lib paths in the project))
+  - MySQL C Connector 6.1 (https://dev.mysql.com/downloads/connector/c/) (VERSIONID 50716) (only manually installable (you must change the include/lib paths in the project))
-  - MySQL C Connector 6.1 (https://dev.mysql.com/downloads/connector/c/) (VERSIONID 50716)

 This project has been tested with both Debug and Release builds on x86 platforms. x64 has been untested.

 2. bin_swf:
 If you already have your own CMS to use, you can find all modified client side files, aswell as all related to those modified.
 These mainly include SWF files.
 3. htdocs:
 If you do not have your own CMS, use this htdocs folder for xampp to test out the server.
-All you have to do is start the server and open http://<host addr>/internalSpacemapTestUnique.php .
+All you have to do is start the server and open http://hostaddr/internalSpacemapTestUnique.php .
 You can chose between 10 test entities to play with. (database userids 1-10).
-You can add the paramter uid with a number reaching from 1-10 (e.g. http://<host addr>/internalSpacemapTestUnique.php?uid=2 lets you play the second testing unit).
+You can add the paramter uid with a number reaching from 1-10 (e.g. http://hostaddr/internalSpacemapTestUnique.php?uid=2 lets you play the second testing unit).
 If no parameter is selected, every call to the webpage increases the id youre currently playing with.

 Sidenote: htdocs/swf_global is the same as bin_swf plus unused inventory related files.
 4. database: